tparchman/F25_BIOL792/week7_pythonII/assignment_pythonII.md

 <p>&nbsp;</p>

 ## 1. A bit more string work.
 This problem involves working with a DNA sequence that has some information in front of it.
-To start your program, type (or copy) this line into your program and assign it to a string.
+To start, copy this line into your script/jupyter notebook and assign it to a string.

     DNA_Info = 'SAMPLE_110 Pop3 atatctcgcggggtttatatatattatttaaa'

-Note: Chapter 8 of Haddock and Dunn walks you through a number of very similar examples for working with DNA sequences.

 A. Get rid of everything other than the DNA sequence (e.g., using `str.replace`), and save this to another string.